Reverse (novel)

 Reverse is a Japanese mystery novel by Kanae Minato, serialized in the magazine, Shosetsu Gendai," from November 2013 to December 2014, and published in book form by Kodansha on May 20, 2015.
 (Note: To commemorate the publication of the book, a collaboration was planned with Tower Coffee, a coffee shop in Hyogo Prefecture that Minato patronizes.。)。Shortlisted for the 37th Eiji Yoshikawa Prize for New Writers; Kodansha paperback edition published on March 15, 2017.

-This is Minato's first full-length novel with a male protagonist, and the first work in which he was given a theme by his editor and wrote the ending.
+This is Minato's first full-length novel with a male protagonist, and the first work in which she was given a theme by her editor and wrote the ending.

 It was dramatized for television by TBS Television (Japan) in 2017.

 In 2020, "Day to Day," a project set in Japan during the COVID-19, was relay-serialized on "tree", operated by Kodansha, and the palm version "April 30" (subtitled "Reverse Then") was published on May 30.
 On November 15, a reading by Yuki Kaji was distributed on "smash".
 This story was included in the book Day to Day, which was released on March 25, 2021.